 Early Notables of the Garlin family (pre 1700)

-More information is included under the topic Early Garlin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Garlin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Garlin family to Ireland